 What kind of streamer do you want to be?
 Make sure you’re clear about that.
 This is crucial in determining the course of your growth strategy.

-Refers to how you support your fellow streamers, how you interact with your audience and how you use social media.
+This refers to how you support your fellow streamers, how you interact with your audience, and how you use social media.
 Community interaction is key!

 What equipment you’re using to broadcast your streams, which software and tools you’re using, and how you’ve configured all your settings across the board.